algosup/2022-2023-project-1-smart-signage-Project-5-group/Documents/Technical Specification.md

     I don't know how to do it with the pins we have at our disposal but I think it is possible.
 For example using the I2C protocol.

+- As a user I want the signage to automatically adapt it's brightness to the outside light in order to save energy.

+    A module to monitor the light will be used to calculate the brightness of the signage.

+    The function should take the light as an input and change the brightness of the signage.

 - As a user, I want to be able to see the error code on the device with a press of a button in case I forgot what were the errors.

     In the code and the manual, error codes will be constant integer and will be displayed using a 7 segment display.
 The display won't turn on except if the user presses a button.
 This will save energy.